iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 2. Price Per Unit Imputation

-The fact table contained missing values for Price Per Unit.

-To resolve this:

-• I performed a Left Outer Join with the Product Dimension table
+To resolve this, I performed a Merge Query using a Left Outer Join with the Product Dimension table, using Product ID as the foreign key.
+This allowed me to:

-• Pulled the correct price_per_unit from the product master
+• Pull the correct price_per_unit from the product master
-• Retained only the required pricing field
+• Maintain all transactional records from the fact table
+• Populate missing price values without losing sales data

-This guaranteed pricing consistency across all transactions.
+This step ensured pricing consistency across all transactions and preserved referential integrity.

 3. Derived Business Metrics